vcharpenay/STTL.js/README.md

 $ npm test
 ```

-To use in the browser (requires [Browserify](http://browserify.org/)):
+To use in the browser:

 ```
-$ browserify src/sttl.js -s sttl -o bin/sttl-browser.js
+$ npm run-script build-browser
 ```